LittleSkinChina/manual/README.md

 :::

 ::: warning Can't understand Chinese?
 These documents are only available in Simplified Chinese at present.
-You may can use [Google Translate](https://translate.google.com).
+You may use [Google Translate](https://translate.google.com).

-If you can use both Simplified Chinese and your language fluently, you can help us to translate these documents if you are willing :-) Please contact administrators in [our user chatting group](/user-group.html).
+If you can use both Simplified Chinese and your language fluently, you can help us to translate these documents if you are willing :-) Please contact the administrators in [our user chatting group](/user-group.html).
 :::

 ::: tip